ginkgobioworks/edge/README.md

 Try it
 ------

-Construct your virtual env, then try
+Construct your virtual env and pip install dependencies (use requirements/{dev,core}.txt).

+To start a server,

 ```
 python src/manage.py syncdb --noinput